Keyboard shortcuts

 When a user sends an image from any channel, it arrives as <<IMG:/tmp/path>> in the message.
 The file is already downloaded — the agent can:

-• See it directly (if the model supports vision)
+• See it directly (if the chat model supports vision natively)

-• Pass the path to analyze_image for Gemini analysis
+• Pass the path to analyze_image for vision processing

 • Use the path in bash commands or any tool that accepts file paths